 Displays the value of the memwrite burst-enable flag, which is enabled by default.
 If a boolean parameter is provided, first assigns that flag.
 Burst writes are only used for memory writes larger than 1 word.
 They improve performance by assuming that the CPU has read each data word over JTAG and completed its write before the next word arrives, instead of polling for a status flag to verify that completion.
 This is usually safe, because JTAG runs much slower than the CPU.

 Displays the value of the memwrite error_fatal flag, which is enabled by default.
 If a boolean parameter is provided, first assigns that flag.
 When set, certain memory write errors cause earlier transfer termination.

 Displays the value of the flag controlling whether IRQs are enabled during single stepping; they are disabled by default.
 If a boolean parameter is provided, first assigns that.

 Displays the value of the Vector Catch Register (VCR), coprocessor 14 register 7.
 If value is defined, first assigns that.

 Vector Catch hardware provides dedicated breakpoints for certain hardware events.
 The specific bit values are core-specific (as in fact is using coprocessor 14 register 7 itself) but all current ARM11 cores except the ARM1176 use the same six bits.

-These commands are specific to ARM architecture v7 Debug Access Port (DAP), included on Cortex-M and Cortex-A systems.
+These commands are specific to ARM architecture v7 and v8 Debug Access Port (DAP), included on Cortex-M and Cortex-A systems.
 They are available in addition to other core-specific commands that may be available.